Updated April 22nd, 2018.

 Backpacker and travel writer Nathan Edgerton spent four months travelling on a cheap bicycle the entire length of Vietnam from the biggest city in the South to the capital in the North.
 When the open bus ticket costs just $15 USD some may ask the question, is he crazy?
 Or does he just have a more adventurous spirit than the average backpacker?
 In this article, Nathan gives you many reasons why travelling on two wheels is way cooler than four…Plus some tips on embarking upon your own bicycle adventure!

-Imagine that, during one of the day-long bus trips that cannot be avoided while traveling in Asia, you looked out the window and saw a lone cyclist pedaling a pack-laden bike slowly but surely along the shoulder.
+Imagine that, during one of the day-long bus trips that cannot be avoided while travelling in Asia, you looked out the window and saw a lone cyclist pedalling a pack-laden bike slowly but surely along the shoulder.

 If you saw this cyclist, would you immediately think of the scorching sun which has already driven the locals to the shade?
 Would you cringe at the thought of riding for hours in sweat-soaked shirt and shorts, then turn your face to take in the cool stream of conditioned air?
 Or, would you envy that cyclist?
 Would you wonder how they are doing it?
 If it is safe?
 Whether you could do it too?